Understanding the Impact and Worldview of Buddhism

 Wherever Diaspora Asians have scattered across the globe, Buddhism is still evident, whether in South America or Africa, Europe or Canada.

 Down through the ages, Buddhism has encouraged placid assimilation, which made spreading this religion quite eclectic and even elastic.
-So today Buddhism has a vast plethora of fascinating faces across earth.
+So today Buddhism has an abundance of fascinating faces across the world.

 Common acceptance and syncretism produced many different cultural expressions of Buddhism mixed with local beliefs.
 It is not uncommon to find a variety of seemingly conflicting religious practices incorporated into the lives of Buddhists.